 In addition to the general university requirements for an advanced degree, doctoral candidates must meet the following departmental requirements:

-• A high level of achievement in a comprehensive written proposal and oral examination covering proficiency in the field of the student’s research interest and various areas of biology and related fields.
+- A high level of achievement in a comprehensive written thesis proposal and oral examination covering proficiency in the field of the student’s research interest and various areas of biology and related fields.

-• A dissertation based on a program of independent research, an oral defense by the thesis committee, followed by a public seminar.
+- A thesis based on a program of independent research, an oral defense by the thesis committee, followed by a public seminar.

-All graduate students are required to complete five of the six core courses during the first year, and one during the second year.
-In addition, students are required to complete four elective courses before graduation chosen from the list below of 600-level electives and 700-level seminars offered each semester.
-At least two out of the three courses must be 600-level.
+All graduate students are required to complete the fixed curriculum consisting of nine core courses during the first year (see descriptions below).
+In addition, students are required to complete four elective courses before graduation chosen from the pre-approved list of 600-level electives and 700-level seminars offered each semester.

 For complete information including schedules and registration, visit the Johns Hopkins Public Course Search website.